 Each spring, athletes gather for the Morgans Little Miami Triathlon to see who can come in first.
 The race includes a 6 mile paddle (canoe or kayak), 5.5 mile run, and an 18 mile bike ride.

 Check out their website to see everything Morgan’s Canoe has to offer.

-Get more details for your visit at the Green Acres Canoe website.
+Get more details for your visit at the Green Acres Kayak website.